-Carl had been sharing his no-till and cover crop experiences on Twitter when the local SHP field manager reached out to him about setting up trials.
-He joined SHP because he is interested in gaining real-world experience with soil health practices and seeks scientific evidence to prove the practices work.
+After sharing his experiences trying no-till and cover crops on social media, a local Soil Health Partnership field manager reached out to Carl.
+He joined SHP because he is interested in gaining real-world experience with soil health practices and wants the scientific evidence to prove the practices work.

-Carl is running trials on no-till versus conventional tillage.
+His current trials include no-till versus conventional tillage.
 He also plans to start trials with aerial broadcasting of rye cover into corn, along with no-tilling soybeans into the rye the following year.

 Since implementing no-till and adding cover crops, Carl’s farm no longer has soil moving down the hills, along with minimal erosion.
 He has also experienced better yields since implementing the 3-way rotation.
 He prefers no-till to conventional tillage because he feels that the ground is mellow and has less crusting, allowing for better emergence.
 He also reports using significantly less fuel.